syntatis/codex/README.md

 This project aims to close that gap by offering functions and classes that make it easier to build WordPress extensions with modern PHP techniques.

+## Projects

+The following is a list of projects that are built on top of the **Codex**:

+- [howdy](https://github.com/syntatis/howdy): A starter kit to develop a WordPress plugin with some common (modern) PHP practices.

+## Providers

+Providers are classes that provide services to the Codex application.
+They are registered with the application and can be accessed via the application's container.

+- `codex-assets-provider` 🚧: Provides a way to enqueue scripts and styles in WordPress.

 ## Inspiration

-This project is inspired by the following projects:
+This project is inspired by the following awesome projects in the PHP ecosystem:

 - [Illuminate: The Laravel Components](https://github.com/illuminate)
 - [Symfony: Reusable PHP components](https://github.com/symfony)